zk23du/PREPARE-Challenge-Acoustic-Track/README.md

 - The code for this model can be run as described in the **Usage Instructions** section.
 - You can modify the **embedding extractor** and **model** directly within `main.py` to try different configurations.

+### **8. Results**
+- Final Loss: 0.6822 (competition, MultiClassLog Loss)
+- Final Accuracy: 0.77
+- Log Loss: 0.24

 ---
+### The code.ipynb file is a jupyter version of the best code and can also be used.
+The details are provided inside the file.

-### **8. Contact**
+### **9. Contact**
-If you have any questions or suggestions about the project, feel free to create an issue in the repository or contact the project maintainers.
+If you have any questions or suggestions about the project, feel free to create an issue in the repository or contact the project maintainers at drishyau@iiitd.ac.in.

 ---

-### **9. Acknowledgments**
-We acknowledge the efforts of the **National Institute on Aging (NIA)** for initiating the PREPARE Challenge and promoting research in Alzheimer's disease and related dementias (AD/ADRD).